 v) Mobile apps that are generic aids or general purpose products, e.g. maps and turn-by-turn directions to medical facilities.

 Examples of mobile apps that FDA plan to apply “enforcement discretion”:

-i) apps that help patients with diagnosed psychiatric conditions (e.g., depression, anxiety) maintain their behavioural coping skills by providing a “Skill of the Day” behavioural technique.
+i) apps that help patients with diagnosed psychiatric conditions (e.g., depression, anxiety) maintain their behavioral coping skills by providing a “Skill of the Day” behavioral technique.

 ii) apps that provide periodic educational information, reminders, or motivational guidance to smokers trying to quit, patients recovering from addiction, or pregnant women.